 The original engine casting is available from Nick Ziroli Plans and just like all other parts of a scale model, the finer details are what make it look realistic.
 So the first step is to produce a master part to cast.
 Of course, if you want to save time and effort, the Evolution 1/4-32 spark plugs ($13) for the Evolution gas engines from Horizon Hobby are perfect for a 1/3-scale part.

 At the very least, it can be used as a guide for making your own less expensive copies.

 So I started with an old burned out O.S. #8 glow plug and turned down the unneeded threads and I drilled out the coil.
 This is easy to do with any small shop machine lathe.

-With a couple drops of medium ZAP CA glue, I glued the isolator to the glow plug.
+With a couple drops of medium ZAP CA glue, I glued the insulator to the glow plug.
 Looks pretty convincing to me.
 Now it’s time to make a silicone mold of the master part.

 Everything needed for making resin cast parts and silicone molds is readily available online.
 Check on www.Amazon.com.
 I prefer to use Amazing Casting Resin (www.moldputty.com), and Alumilite HS3 Silicone molding material.
 If you prefer to make a 2-part mold, you also need the mold release spray.
-For this simple technique, we’ll make a single piece mold, since the HS3 is very strong and can really be stretched to release your casted part after it cures.
+For this simple technique, we’ll make a single piece mold, since the HS3 is very strong and flexible so it can really be stretched to release your part after it cures.

 The Base of the silicone is thick but pourable and it has to be mixed with its catalyst.
 You mix it 1 part catalyst to 10 parts base (by volume or weight,) with the included measuring/mixing cups.